 For our full research about Latisse side effects - read this article

 How does Latisse Work?

 Bimatoprost, the active ingredient in Latisse, is what makes eyelashes grow longer and thicker.
 The exact mechanism of how it works is currently unknown.
 But according to the product’s official website, Latisse is believed to affect the anagen phase of the eyelash hair cycle.

 Anagen phase is the stage when the hair follicle is active, resulting in hair growth.
 The length of anagen phase varies from person to person.
 People with longer anagen phases can grow their hair longer, while people with shorter anagen cycle cannot.
 It is believed that bimatoprost extends the length of the eyelashes’ anagen phase, resulting in longer and thicker lashes.

-Latisse is an amazing eyelash treatment that comes with a whopping price tag at $120 per kit.
+Latisse comes with a whopping price tag at $120 per kit.
 But this kit already includes 1 bottle of Latisse solution and 30 pairs of applicators.
 If applied correctly, one set can last about 6-8 weeks.
 The price may also vary in other pharmacies, and some doctors offer discounts for bulk purchases.
 Ask your doctor whether she or he offers any additional discounts.
 There are also local events or programs that offer special promotions and discounts, so be sure to check them out.